 After I thought of these signs, I realized that Nigeria may never reach its true potentials as many Nigerians are now pushed to kowtow the system set by the narcissist’s leaders.
 The son of the President was recently rated as one of the richest youths even though he can’t disclose where he received his monthly salary.

-The Nigeria of today is self-inflicted by the narcissist leaders who have transferred the blood to their offsprings.
+The Nigeria of today is self-inflicted by the narcissist leaders who have transferred the blood to their offspring.
 Many Nigerians now suffer from Stockholm syndrome (feelings of trust or affection felt in many cases of kidnapping or hostage-taking by a victim towards a captor.)

 Is there a solution to this disorder in a country where the kidnappers are more than the victims?
-How do you stop a wildfire from spreading in the summer with limited water supply?
+How do you stop a wildfire from spreading in the summer with a limited water supply?
 If you ask me, na who I go ask?

-It’s now obvious that President Muhammadu Buhari, the self-acclaimed self righteous and his counterpart, Chief Olusegun Obasanjo who believed that he is the best thing that ever happened to Nigerians, the state governors, current and past, former and current ministers, lawmakers, Nigerian pastors, Yahoo Yahoo boys whose first thought is to buy expensive cars and spend thousands at a night club whenever they make money, or tricking their victims to surrender their wealth without thinking of how they feel later, local government chairmen, and those always insulting you at WhatsApp groups whose true intention is to be seen by political leaders rather than the objectives of the groups, are all suffering from narcissists disorder.
+It’s now obvious that President Muhammadu Buhari, the self-acclaimed self-righteous and his counterpart, Chief Olusegun Obasanjo who believed that he is the best thing that ever happened to Nigerians, the state governors, current and past, former and current ministers, lawmakers, Nigerian pastors, Yahoo Yahoo boys whose first thought is to buy expensive cars and spend thousands at a night club whenever they make money or tricking their victims to surrender their wealth without thinking of how they feel later local government chairmen, and those always insulting you at WhatsApp groups whose true intention is to be seen by political leaders rather than the objectives of the groups, are all suffering from narcissists disorder.